 Content and Programming (C&P)

-If you haven’t already, we recommend you read our article about the Community Engagement Cycle.
+If you haven’t already, we recommend you freshen up on the Community Engagement Cycle framework.

 Using this cycle, you can lay out your C&P plan.
 Now, each piece of content you create should have its own metrics.

-Your goal with measurement on this level is to know if your content and programming is working.
-So every piece of C&P you create should be given a “success rating.
-This will help you review all of your C&P later and quickly see what worked and what didn’t to engage your community members (who then drive business value).
+Your goal with measurement on this level is to know if your content and programming is working to engage your community.
+So every piece of content and programming you create should be given a “success rating”.
+This will help you review all of your content and programming later and quickly see what worked and what didn’t to engage your community members (who then drive business value).